 2. RMIT University will instruct investment managers of the Philanthropic Fund to ensure that, where practicable, the portfolio:

-a. minimises activities that have material impact on:
+a. minimises activities that have

 i. climate change, including involvement in fossil fuels; and